kf106/ipfs-submarine/README.md

 Run `./submarine.sh file` to publish the folder but not the files.
 Then visit the link that is displayed to see the folder and the list of files.
 Click on `0.json` and the browser will hang, because the file is not published.

 Then run `./reveal.sh file/0.json` and shortly afterwards the browser will display the contents of the file (a short random string of digits).

+# Known limitations

+The system only supports folders containing up to 5697 files.
+See [issue 2](https://github.com/kf106/ipfs-submarine/issues/2) for details.